exasol/transformers-extension/doc/user_guide/invoke_models.md

 ### Token Classification UDF

-The main goal of this UDF is to assign a label to individual tokens in a given text.
+The main goal of this UDF is to find tokens in a given text, and assign a label to found tokens.

 There are two popular subtasks of token classification: